 Safeguarding at Sir Jim's

-Sir James Smith’s Community School is committed to safeguarding and promoting the welfare of children.
+Sir James Smith’s School is committed to safeguarding and promoting the welfare of children.
 Safeguarding is everyone's responsibility.

 No one wants to hear about children being abused, neglected or unsafe.
 We all need to know what to do if there are concerns about the safety of any child or vulnerable young person.
 Remember these three important messages: